luigifreda/pyslam/README.md

 1. use the script `grab_chessboard_images.py` to collect a sequence of images where the chessboard can be detected (set the chessboard size therein, you can use the calibration pattern `calib_pattern.pdf` in the same folder)
 2. use the script `calibrate.py` to process the collected images and compute the calibration parameters (set the chessboard size therein)

-For more information on the calibration process, see the tutorial [here](https://opencv-python-tutroals.readthedocs.io/en/latest/py_tutorials/py_calib3d/py_calibration/py_calibration.html).
+For more information on the calibration process, see this [tutorial](https://learnopencv.com/camera-calibration-using-opencv/) or this other [link](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html).

 If you want to **use your camera**, you have to:
 * calibrate it and configure [WEBCAM.yaml](./settings/WEBCAM.yaml) accordingly